Jacqueline de Ribes

-Jacqueline, comtesse de Ribes (born 14 July 1929) is a French aristocrat, designer, fashion icon, businesswoman, producer and philanthropist.
+Jacqueline, Comtesse de Ribes (born 14 July 1929) is a French aristocrat, designer, fashion icon, businesswoman, producer and philanthropist.
 She has been a member of the International Best Dressed List since 1962.

-Early life
+Early life and marriage

-Jacqueline Bonnin de La Bonninière de Beaumont was born on 14 July 1929 in Paris to Jean de Beaumont, comte Bonnin de la Bonninière de Beaumont (1904–2002) and Paule de Rivaud de La Raffinière (1908–1999).
-On 30 January 1948, Jacqueline married Vicomte Édouard de Ribes, a successful banker who subsequently became comte de Ribes and Officer of the Legion of Honour, Croix de guerre 1939-1945.
-They had two children, Elizabeth and Jean.
+Jacqueline Bonnin de La Bonninière de Beaumont was born on 14 July 1929 in Paris to Jean de Beaumont, Comte de Beaumont (1904–2002) and his wife, Paule de Rivaud de La Raffinière (1908–1999), both belonging to the French aristocracy.

 In 1939, when she was 10, de Ribes's parents sent her and her siblings to Hendaye with a nanny during World War II.
 They lived in the concierge's cottage, as the main house was requisitioned by the Gestapo.
 Worried that the American army would land on the beaches of Hendaye and endanger their children, de Ribes's parents moved them again to the château of the Count and Countess Solages in central France.
 They shared the château with occupying German soldiers, and were liberated by American soldiers in 1942.
 After the war, Jacqueline returned to school at the convent of Les Oiseaux in Verneuil.

+On 30 January 1948, Jacqueline married Vicomte Édouard de Ribes, a successful banker who subsequently became Comte de Ribes and Officer of the Legion of Honour, Croix de guerre 1939–1945.
+They have two children, Elisabeth Van der Kemp née de Ribes (b.1949) and Jean, Comte de Ribes (b.
+1952).